RoySenpai/opsys_hw2/README.md

 * **Encoder (encode) and Decoder (decode)** – A small program that uses a shared library (codec) to encode a given text. libcodecA.so covert all lower case chars to upper case, and all upper case to lower case.
 All other chars will remain unchanged. libcodecB.so convert all chars to the 3-rd next char (adding a number of 3 to the ASCII value).
 The codecs are reversiable functions, meaning they have encoders and decoders.
 * **Students Shell (stshell)** – A small shell program that supports the following features:
   1. Be able to run CMD tools that exist on system.
-  2. Be able to stop running tool by pressing Ctrl+C, but not killing the shell itself.
+  2. Be able to stop running tool by pressing `Ctrl+C`, but not killing the shell itself.
-  3. Be able to redirect output with ">" and ">>", and allow piping with "|" (unlimited pipes).
+  3. Be able to redirect output with ">" and ">>", and allow piping with "|" (up to 2 pipes).
+Redirection with pieping is allowed.
-  4. Be able to stop itself by "exit" command.
+  4. Be able to stop itself by `exit` command.
+  * The student shell also support `cd`, `pwd` and `clear` commands and all the assignment programs from part A and part B.

 ## Requirements